NakedObjectsGroup/NakedObjectsFramework/README.md

 The developer manual for NOF 8 is available here: . https://github.com/NakedObjectsGroup/NakedObjectsFramework/blob/master/Documentation/DeveloperManual.docx?raw=true

-When searching the NuGet package gallery for new releases of NOF8 (which are quite frequent at present) please ensure you have the 'include pre-releases' checkbox selected.
+When searching the NuGet package gallery for NOF8 please ensure you have the 'include pre-releases' checkbox selected.

 NOF8 source code is held in the master branch of this repository.